mmrmas/DigitalOwnership/README.md

 > ***The result is a 128-character string that looks as follows: 71ab8abcd670ef62a1f47dd2a24b17e7025c5fd0a1365dda0dd7cb6d4c5fc7ee9f9ce2981ad64e1f6b77999bcc065912ebf4ee71d5776edc4c3fdba30341d323***

+## Best practices
+- Log SHA-512 hashes of documents that are not intended to modify, such as pdf files, zip/tar archives, images.
+- Keep IPtrade-logged files in a dedicated archive, preferably write-protected.
+- Share with care.
+Log your valuable original creations and innovartions before you distribute content to others.
+Logging can be done in any stage of the creative process.

-## Best practices when the SHA-512 hash cannot be validated, or the registration address is incorrect
+## What to do when the SHA-512 hash cannot be validated, or the registration address is incorrect
 - The SHA-512 hash is a digital fingerprint of a document.
 Any change in the document will change the hash value.
 If the hash cannot be validated on IPtrade, then the received document is different from the logged one.
 Ask if the original owner sends you the original document.
 They should be able to provide it, otherwise someone else is claiming to be the sender; and that is exactly what the original sender wanted to protect you against.
 - IPtrade can only link one wallet address to a SHA-512 hash.
 If the hash of a received document matches an address that does not belong to the original owner, then the original owner should be able to show that they own that address as well.
 - Wwners should be transparent regarding the address they use to register SHA-512 hashes.